CRC-SI/atlas/docs/getting_started.md

 Atlas is a component that is designed to be included within a "host" Web application.
 The integration process is not yet as simple as it could be, but this will be improved in the future.

+It's important to remember that Atlas is just an API, and can't render anything by itself.
+It needs to be coupled with an *implementation* that does the rendering job.
+The default implementation is [Atlas-Cesium][ac], which is the example we'll use below.
+Check out the [Atlas-Cesium documentation][ac-docs] for more detail information and examples.

 At a high level, the required steps are as follows:

 1. Download or build `atlas.js` (or `atlas.min.js`) and `atlas.css`.